usd-comp230/usd-comp230.github.io/pa3/index.md

     - A listing that matches each of mysteryA-F to an implementation f1-6 above
     - Three graphs that justify a few choices above.
 These don't need to exhaustively describe all of your matchings, but they must be generated from real data that you measured using `measure`, and they must show an interesting relationship that helps justify the matching.
+Your graphs should be submitted as a single pdf.
+Please note that your graphs do not need to look perfect!

 ## Grade Breakdown

 Note that this assignment is **mostly manually graded**, so there's little value in submitting after the deadline.

-(52 total points)
+(56 total points)
 - 16 points `measure` and `measurementsToCSV` [autograded]
-- 10 points initial big-O justifications [manually graded]
+- 14 points initial big-O justifications [manually graded]
 - 26 points matching activity [manually graded]
   - 12 points for complexity bounds on f1-6
   - 6 points for a correct matching